Resource Theory of Non-absolute Separability: Introduction

-Furthermore, we provide a different class of NAS quantifiers based on witness operators, which similarly meets all requirement for a legitimate NAS measure and reduces to a fixed value for all two-qudit pure states in a given dimension.
-We illustrate and compare the behavior of all the NAS measures by considering modified Werner states \cite{Werner89} which is a mixture of non-maximally entangled state and white noise.
-In particular, we discover that the NAS measures for modified Werner states are independent of the parameters in non-maximally entangled states and solely depend on the noise strength.
+Furthermore, we provide a different class of NAS quantifiers based on witness operators, which similarly meets all requirements for a legitimate NAS measure and reduces to a fixed value for all two-qudit pure states in a given dimension.
+We illustrate and compare the behavior of all the NAS measures by considering modified Werner states \cite{Werner89}, which is a mixture of a non-maximally entangled state and white noise.
+In particular, we discover that the NAS measures for modified Werner states are independent of the parameters in non-maximally entangled states, and they depend solely on the noise strength.

 The paper is organized in the following way.
 In Sec. \ref{sec:resource}, we propose the resource theory for non-absolute separability and its requirements.
-After discussing the basic conditions to be satisfied by a NAS measure, we present the distance-based measures in Sec. \ref{subsec:distnce} and witness-based measure in Sec. \ref{subsec:witness}.
-We make the concluding remarks in Sec. \ref{sec:conclu}.
+After discussing the basic conditions to be satisfied by a NAS measure, we present distance-based measures in Sec. \ref{subsec:distnce} and witness-based measures in Sec. \ref{subsec:witness}.
+We make concluding remarks in Sec. \ref{sec:conclu}.